 It is also important to note that, even though Umgeni Water has a bulk supply agreement with a WSA, it is not mandated to supply bulk water across the entire WSA.
-In particular, Umgeni Water does not supply bulk water in the southern portion of Ugu DM, the inland portion of iLembe DM or the entire Harry Gwala DM apart from the town of Ixopo and a small portion of the southern uBuhlebezwe Local Municipality (that was formerly a part of the Umzumbe Local Municipality in Ugu DM).
-Umgeni Water recently handed back the management of the small run of river and borehole schemes within iLembe DM to the municipality.
-In addition, the area north of the uThukela River is also managed by iLembe DM.
+In particular, Umgeni Water does not supply bulk water in the southern portion of Ugu DM, the area north of the uThukela River in iLembe DM or the entire Harry Gwala DM apart from the town of Ixopo and a small portion of the southern uBuhlebezwe Local Municipality (that was formerly a part of the Umzumbe Local Municipality in Ugu DM).